-On December 29, 2017, I issued an Acknowledgment and Pre-Hearing Order (Pre-Hearing Order) in which I set a schedule for exchanges of evidence and argument.
-Pursuant to that order, CTP served Respondent with a Request for Production of Documents on January 11, 2018.
-Respondent had until January 22, 2018, to file a motion for a protective order or until February 12, 2018, to provide responsive documents.
-21 C.F.R. § 17.23(a), (d); Pre-Hearing Order at ¶ 3.
-On February 26, 2018, CTP filed a Motion to Compel Discovery in which CTP averred that Respondent failed to respond to its Request for Production of Documents in its entirety.
+On November 21, 2018, I issued an Acknowledgment and Pre-Hearing Order (Pre-Hearing Order) in which I set a schedule for exchanges of evidence and argument.
+Pursuant to that order, CTP sent Respondent a Request for Production of Documents on December 4, 2018, which Respondent received on December 5, 2018.
+Respondent had until December 15, 2018, to file a motion for a protective order or until January 3, 2019, to provide responsive documents.
+21 C.F.R. § 17.23(a), (d); Pre-Hearing Order ¶ 3.
+On February 12, 2019, CTP filed a Motion to Compel Discovery in which CTP averred that Respondent failed to respond to CTP's Request for Production of Documents in its entirety.
 Respondent did not file a response to CTP's Motion to Compel Discovery.
+See 21 C.F.R. § 17.32(c).

-On March 14, 2018, I issued an Order Denying Motion to Compel Discovery and Order to Show Cause to Respondent.
-I explained that Respondent failed to comply with the procedural rules in responding to CTP's Request for Production of Documents and the procedures and directives named in my Pre-Hearing Order and in 21 C.F.R.
-Part 17.
-I construed CTP's Motion to Compel Discovery as a request for an Order to Show Cause and instructed Respondent to show cause why I should not strike its answer as a sanction for failing to comply with my orders, rules and procedures governing the proceeding.
+On February 14, 2019, I issued an Order to Compel Discovery and Order to Show Cause to Respondent.
+I explained that Respondent failed to comply with the procedural rules in failing to respond to CTP's Request for Production of Documents and the procedures and directives governing these proceedings.
+I instructed Respondent to show cause and produce the documents requested in CTP's Request for Production of Documents on or before March 1, 2019.
 I warned:

-Failure to comply will result in sanctions, which may include issuance of an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty.
+. . . failure to comply will result in sanctions, which may include striking Respondent's answer resulting in the issuance of an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty.
 21 C.F.R. § 17.35.